Political violence in the 2024 United States presidential election: Violence during and after Election Day

 On November 5, a woman in Seattle killed her father in a meltdown on election night, although prior to election results being announced.
 She attacked and killed her father with an ice climbing axe, and smashed all the windows in the home.
 The attack was the culmination of an argument over lighting in the house, and was likely not related to the election.

-On November 7, a man in Minnesota known for his anti-Trump stances murdered four of his family members, two adults and two children, before committing suicide.
+On November 7, a man in Minnesota known for his anti-Trump stances murdered four of his family members: two adults and two children, before committing suicide.
 Prior to the attack, he stated he would shoot or want his family members killed if Trump won the election.
 The attacker held anti-Trump, anti-religious, and anti-misogynistic views.

 On November 6, in Miami, a mass shooting occurred at a party, resulting from an argument over the election results.
 The shooter, Brianna Sands, who was likely intoxicated, opened fire on the partygoers.
 Three people in total were injured, one critically.
 While the shooter's political affiliation was unclear, the shooting was reported as a political attack.

 On December 18, Pacific Islander American KJCT reporter Ja-Ronn Alex was driving to the station's office in Grand Junction when he noticed a taxicab following him.
 In the parking lot, a man exited the taxi and assaulted him, putting Alex in a chokehold before other employees pulled him away.
 According to witnesses, the suspect yelled, "This is Trump's America now!
 I'm a Marine and I took an oath to protect this country from people like you."
 He was arrested and booked on multiple charges, including bias crimes.

 On December 18, in Berwyn, Illinois, a man was shot and killed by police after attempting to assassinate far-right political commentator Nick Fuentes.
 The assassin killed three others in the prelude to the attack, which was not politically motivated.
 Before the attack, Nick Fuentes was doxed over controversial misogynistic comments he made on X, responding to anti-Trump remarks following the election.
-The attacker approached Nick's home, shouting for him while wielding a pistol and crossbow, and allegedly began patrolling the exterior of the home.
-In a somewhat similar incident to the event regarding the same comments earlier that year, a woman of color at Nick's front door was pepper sprayed, resulting in Nick's later arrest.
+The attacker approached Fuentes' home, shouting for him while wielding a pistol and crossbow, and allegedly began patrolling the exterior of the home.
+In a somewhat similar incident to the event regarding the same comments earlier that year, a woman of color at Fuentes' front door was pepper sprayed, resulting in Fuentes' later arrest.